farhiongit/message-in-the-bottle/README.md

 **Have fun !**

-## Thread synchronisation through messages
+## Thread communication through messages

-Threads can synchronise using the producer/consumer pattern.
+Threads can communicate and synchronise using the producer/consumer pattern.
 Consumer threads (possibly several) trigger when they receive messages sent by producer threads (possibly several).

 Each message is consumed by at most one consumer thread.

 Messages are managed in a thread-safe message queue (called *bottle* thereafter).

+The size of the message queue can be chosen at creation of a bottle with an optional argument *capacity* :

+  - 0, `UNBUFFERED` or `DEFAULT` (unbuffered, à la Go) : threads exchanging messages are then *strictly synchronised*.
+This is the default and *recommended* option.

+      - Communication succeeds only when the sender and receiver are both ready.
+        Think of it as a hand delivery between the sender and the receiver.
+Both have to meet and to wait for each other.
+      - It defines a meeting point that guaranties that a sender and a receiver in *two different threads* have to be ready in order to exchange a message.
+        A sending thread can't receive its own message.
+      - When a message is sent on the synchronous channel, it blocks the calling sending thread until there is another thread attempting to receive a message from the channel, at which point the receiving thread gets the message and both threads continue execution.
+      - When a message is received from the channel, it blocks the calling receiving thread until there is another thread attempting to send a message on the channel, at which point both threads continue execution.

+  - 1 (buffered, à la Rust) : threads exchanging messages are then *loosely synchronised*.

+      - Senders and receivers threads run at the same pace, messages being alternatively sent and received (thus synchronously).
+        Think of it as a delivery of a package in a mailbox: the sender and the receiver don't need to meet but they have to keep coordinated.
+      - A sender thread can send a message without waiting for a receiver to read it : the receiver might read the pending message later (thus loose synchronicity).
+      - A thread could receive a message it has previously sent (should a thread send and receive messages through the same bottle, which is unusual).
+        This might lead to races between the sender and the receiver (see the example [`bottle_perf.c`, test2](examples/bottle_perf.c)).

+  - N >= 2 : threads are *not synchronised*.

+      - Sent messages are guaranteed to be received in the exact order they were sent.
+Sending threads block if the number of pending message would exceed N.

+  - `UNLIMITED` : threads are *not synchronised* as above but the size of the queue grows and shrinks as needed.

+      - Sending threads *never block*.

 ### Unbuffered message queue

-The created message queue is unbuffered by default.
+The created bottles are *unbuffered by default*.
-Such an unbuffered queue is suitable for a tight synchronisation between threads running concurrently.
+Such an unbuffered queue is suitable for a tight synchronisation between threads running concurrently whereas buffered channels are not.

+See [here](https://wingolog.org/archives/2017/06/29/a-new-concurrent-ml) for an analysis of thread synchronisation through messages, which reads something like:

+>  An asynchronous (buffered) queue is not a channel, at least in its classic sense.
+As they were originally formulated in "Communicating Sequential Processes" by Tony Hoare,
+>  channels are meeting-places.
+>  Processes meet at a channel to exchange values; whichever party arrives first has to wait for the other party to show up.
+>  The message that is handed off in a channel send/receive operation is never "owned" by the channel; it is either owned by a sender who is
+>  waiting at the meeting point for a receiver, or it's accepted by a receiver.
+After the transaction is complete, both parties continue on.
+>
+>  Meeting-place (unbuffered) channels are strictly more expressive than buffered channels.
+>  - In Go (and in this herewith implementation in C), whose channels are unbuffered by default, you can use a channel for *deterministic* thread communication.
+>  - On the contrary, implementation of channels in Rust are effectively a minimum buffer size of 1 and therefore are not strict CSP.

+See the example [`bottle_perf.c`, test2](examples/bottle_perf.c) for an illustration of this discussion.
+Also read [here](https://stackoverflow.com/a/53348817) and [there](https://users.rust-lang.org/t/0-capacity-bounded-channel/68357) for more.

 ### Buffered message queue

-Even if unbuffered queues are efficient in most cases, buffered queues can be needed for specific use cases:
+Even if unbuffered queues are required for thread synchronisation, buffered queues can be needed for specific use cases:

-- to limit the number of thread workers,
-- in case of a very high rate (more than 100k per second) of exchanged messages between the sender thread and the receiver thread, where context switch overhead between threads would be counter-productive.
+- In case of a very high rate (more than 100k per second) of exchanged messages between the sender thread and the receiver thread, where context switch overhead between threads would be counter-productive.
 The buffer capacity will allow to process sending and receiving messages by chunks, therefore reducing the number of context switch.